FIRST FRIDAY OF THE MONTH | 8AM |JHHSM, 225 CACHE ST

 Before the museum opens its doors for the day, come join us among the buffalo and historic dioramas in a practice of linking breath-work with movement and meditation.
-This basic, affordable yoga class is great for all levels of yogis and will be lead by certified instructor to get you moving before your day. $6 class fee with free admission to the museum for the day
+This basic, yoga class is great for all levels of yogis and will be lead by certified instructor to get you moving before your day.
+FREE

 May 18-19, 2018 | Various Times |JH Town Square